Call monitoring

 And sometimes, this can be a better alternative to the “call whisper” feature as well.
 We found that messaging agents on the side with help is less distracting and stressful for them than talking at them and trying to give them advice while they’re in the middle of a call.
 (Dialpad also works on mobile phones and computers, so agents and supervisors can truly work from anywhere!)

-Need call monitoring?
+Need call center monitoring software?

 6. Call barge